-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians, subject leads etc. as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - South Avenue Primary School uses a wide range of technology.
-This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place.
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians, subject leads etc. as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying and behaviour policies. - Internal sanctions and/or support will be implemented as appropriate.

-South Avenue Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2021 and EYFS 2021 South Avenue Primary School has an appropriate online safety policy in place, which are shared and understood by all members of the community.
-This policy can be found on the school website
+- Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - South Avenue Primary School uses a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - South Avenue Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
+In accordance with KCSIE 2022 and EYFS 2021 South Avenue Primary School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.